Tampa, Florida: Mid to late 20th century

 Tampa grew considerably as a result of World War II.
 Prior to the United States' involvement in the conflict, construction began on MacDill Field, which served as a main base for Army Air Corps and later Army Air Forces operations just before and during World War II, with multiple auxiliary airfields around the Tampa Bay area and surrounding counties.
 At the end of the war, MacDill remained as an active military installation, while the auxiliary fields reverted to civilian control.
-Two of these auxiliary fields would later become the present-day Tampa International Airport and St. Pete–Clearwater International Airport.
+Two of these auxiliary fields later became the present-day Tampa International Airport and St. Petersburg–Clearwater International Airport.
 With the establishment of an independent U.S. Air Force in 1947, MacDill Field became MacDill Air Force Base.

-During the 1950s and 1960s, Tampa saw record-setting population growth that has not been seen since.
-This growth spurred expansion of the city's highways and bridges, bringing thousands into the city and creating opportunities for Tampa business owners, who welcomed the influx of tourists and new residents.
-It was during this time period in the city's history that two of the most popular tourist attractions in the area were developed – Busch Gardens and Lowry Park.
-Many of the well-known institutions that play an important role in the economic development of the city were established during this time period.
+In the 1950s and 1960s, Tampa had record-setting population growth that has not been seen since.
+This growth spurred expansion of Tampa's highways and bridges, bringing thousands into the city and creating opportunities for Tampa business owners, who welcomed the influx of tourists and new residents.
+It was during this time period in Tampa's history that two of the most popular tourist attractions in the area were developed – Busch Gardens and Lowry Park.
+Many of the well-known institutions that play an important role in the economic development of Tampa were established during this time period.

 The University of South Florida was established in North Tampa in 1956 and opened for students in September 1960.
 The school spurred the construction of several residential and commercial developments in the previously agriculture-dominated area around the new campus.
 Overall, Tampa continued to expand away from the city center during the 1960s as new hospitals, schools, churches and subdivisions all began appearing to accommodate the growth.
 Many business offices began moving away from the traditional downtown office building into more convenient neighborhood office plazas.

-In 1970, the U.S. Census Bureau reported city's population as 80.0% white and 19.7% black.
+In 1970, the U.S. Census Bureau reported Tampa's population as being 80.0% white and 19.7% black.

-Four attempts have been made to consolidate the municipal government of the city of Tampa with the county government of Hillsborough County (1967, 1970, 1971, and 1972), all of which failed at the ballot box; the greatest loss was the most recent attempt in 1972, with the final tally being 33,160 (31%) in favor and 73,568 (69%) against the proposed charter.
+Four attempts have been made to consolidate the municipal government of the city of Tampa with the county government of Hillsborough County, in 1967, 1970, 1971, and 1972, all of which failed at the ballot box.
+The greatest loss was the most recent attempt in 1972, with the final tally being 33,160 (31%) in favor and 73,568 (69%) against the proposed charter.

-The biggest recent growth in the city was the development of New Tampa, which started in 1988 when the city annexed a mostly rural area of 24 sqmi between I-275 and I-75.
+The biggest recent growth of Tampa was the development of New Tampa, which started in 1988 when the city annexed a mostly rural area of 24 sqmi between I-275 and I-75.

 East Tampa, historically a mostly black community, was the scene of several race riots during and for some time after the period of racial segregation, mainly due to problems between residents and the Tampa Police Department.